 Pretty freaking cool isn’t it!?

-Unfortunately, paint manufacturers do not provide hue, value, chroma notations for their paint colors.
+Paint manufacturers do not provide hue, value, chroma notations for their paint colors.
 The Land of Color is the only resource for this information and this kind of color tool.